 Approval policies, regulations, or the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development.
 For instance, recent changes to leadership, enhanced focus on countermeasures related to the COVID-19 pandemic, and the reorganization and rededication of critical resources, at the FDA and within similar governmental health authorities across the world, may impact the ability of new products and services from being developed or commercialized in a timely manner.
-Regulations and requirements vary among jurisdictions, including in Europe and Japan.
+Regulations and requirements vary among jurisdictions, including in Japan and Europe.
+For instance, we met with the PMDA and gained alignment on the use of a microbiological primary endpoint to support registration in Japan.
+We are planning to include Japanese patients in the pivotal Phase 2/3 clinical trial and expect that the data from the ongoing pivotal Phase 2/3 clinical trial of oral epetraborole for treatment-refractory MAC lung disease, if positive, will serve as the basis for the application for marketing approval in Japan.
 We have not obtained regulatory approval for any product candidate, and it is possible that epetraborole and any product candidates we may seek to develop in the future will never obtain regulatory approval.
 We are not permitted to market any product candidate in the United States until we receive regulatory approval of an NDA from the FDA.